Janet Gornick

 Director

-Janet Gornick, a member of the Washington Center for Equitable Growth's Research Advisory Board, is a professor of political science and sociology at the Graduate Center of the City University of New York.
+Janet Gornick is a professor of political science and sociology at the CUNY Graduate Center.
 From September 2006 to August 2016, she served as director of LIS (formerly the Luxembourg Income Study), a cross‐national data archive and research center located in Luxembourg, with a satellite office at the Graduate Center.
-As of September 1, 2016, she also serves as director of the new James M. and Cathleen D. Stone Center on Socio‐Economic Inequality and as director of the U.S. office of LIS.
+Since 2016, she has served as director of the James M. and Cathleen D. Stone Center on Socio‐Economic Inequality, which includes a LIS satellite office.
+She has also held the James M. and Cathleen D. Stone Distinguished Chair in Socio-Economic Inequality since it was established in 2021.

-Most of her research is comparative and concerns social welfare policies and their impact on gender disparities in the labor market and/or on income inequality.
+Most of Gornick’s research is comparative and concerns social welfare policies and their impact on gender disparities in the labor market and/or on income inequality.
 She has published articles on gender inequality, employment, and social policy in several journals, including American Sociological ReviewAnnual Review of SociologySocial ForcesSocio‐Economic ReviewJournal of European Social PolicyEuropean Sociological ReviewSocial Science QuarterlyMonthly Labor Review, and Feminist Economics.
-She served as guest editor for “Work‐Family Reconciliation Policies in High‐Employment Economies: Policy Designs and their Consequences,” a special double issue of the Journal of Comparative Policy Analysis (2006–2007).
 She regularly presents her work in popular venues, including The American ProspectDissent, and Challenge Magazine.
-Gornick is co‐author or co‐editor of three books: Families That Work: Policies for Reconciling Parenthood and Employment (Russell Sage Foundation, 2003), Gender Equality: Transforming Family Divisions of Labor (Verso Press, 2009), and Income Inequality: Economic Disparities and the Middle Class in Affluent Countries (Stanford University Press, 2013).
+Gornick is co‐author or co‐editor of four books: Families That Work: Policies for Reconciling Parenthood and Employment (Russell Sage Foundation, 2003), Gender Equality: Transforming Family Divisions of Labor (Verso Press, 2009), Income Inequality: Economic Disparities and the Middle Class in Affluent Countries (Stanford University Press, 2013), and Measuring Distribution and Mobility of Income and Wealth (University of Chicago Press, 2022).

 Want to connect with Equitable Growth?